shibiaowan/SHARP/README.md

 ## Number of Single Cells:

 Depending on the number of single cells in the input data, SHARP will automatically determine whether data-partitioning and similarity-based meta-clustering (sMetaC) are adopted or not (Note that if data partitioning is not adopted, sMetaC is neither necessary).
 For the former, a sub-function SHARP_small will be used, whereas for the latter, SHARP_large will be used.
 Experiments suggest that these two strategies may somewhat affect the clustering performance, especially for small-size (<1,000 single cells) datasets, but may have little effect on relatively large-size datasets (>5,000 single cells).
 However, data partitioning is undoubtedly able to significantly accelerate the clustering process for SHARP, especially for large-scale datasets.
 By default, when the number of single cells is fewer than 5,000, SHARP will not adopt the data-partitioning and sMetaC strategies.
-You can change the threshold as follows:
+You can change the threshold by "base.ncells" as follows:

 ```{r}
 res = SHARP(scExp, base.ncells = 2000) # when the number of single cells is larger than 2000, data partitioning and sMetaC are adopted
 ```

 By default, the number of cells in each partition is 2000.
-You can also change the partition cell number:
+You can also change the partition cell number by "partition.ncells":

 ```{r}
 res = SHARP(scExp, base.ncells = 2000, partition.ncells = 1000) # when data partitioning and sMetaC are adopted, the number of cells for each partition is set to 1,000